http4k/http4k/README.md

 The principles of the toolkit are:

-* *Application as a Function:* Based on the famous [Twitter paper](https://monkey.org/~marius/funsrv.pdf), all HTTP services can be composed of 2 types of simple function:
+* *Application as a Function:* Based on the Twitter paper ["Your Server as a Function"](https://monkey.org/~marius/funsrv.pdf), all HTTP services can be composed of 2 types of simple function:
-    * HttpHandler: `typealias HttpHandler = (Request) -> Response` - provides a remote call for processing a `Request`.
+    * HttpHandler: `(Request) -> Response` - provides a remote call for processing a `Request`.
-    * Filter: `interface Filter : (HttpHandler) -> HttpHandler` - adds pre or post processing to a `HttpHandler`.
+    * Filter: `(HttpHandler) -> HttpHandler` - adds pre or post processing to a `HttpHandler`.
 These filters are composed to make stacks of reusable behaviour that can then be applied to a `HttpHandler`.
 * *Immutablility:* All entities in the library are immutable unless their function explicitly disallows this.
 * *Symmetric:* The `HttpHandler` interface is identical for both HTTP services and clients.
 This allows for simple offline testability of applications, as well as plugging together of services without HTTP container being required.